jmvanel/corporate_risk/README.md

 Forms for corporate risk evaluation

 ## Introduction
-This projet manages input forms for corporate risk  and immaterial capital evaluation.
+This projet generates input forms (from markdown and tabular data) and implements results management for corporate risk  and immaterial capital evaluation.

+It is a web application built with Play!
+Framework and W3C's Semantic Web recommandations (RDF, SPARQL).

 ## Status

-Currently in development, first release on february 6.
+Currently in development, first release in february.

 ## Technique